uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-circuit-breaking/pws-lab.md

 5) Link the `hystrix-dashboard` to the `greeting-hystrix` app.
 Enter `http://localhost:8080/hystrix.stream` as the stream to monitor.

 6) Experiment!
 Refresh the `greeting-hystrix` `/` endpoint several times.
 Take down the `fortune-service` app.
 What does the dashboard do?
-Review the [dashboard doc](https://github.com/Netflix/Hystrix/wiki/Dashboard) for explanation on metrics.
+Review the [dashboard doc](https://github.com/Netflix/Hystrix/wiki/Dashboard) for an explanation on metrics.
 ![dashboard-activity](resources/images/dashboard-activity.png "dashboard-activity")

-### Setup `turbine`
+### Set up `turbine`

-Looking at an individual instances Hystrix data is not very useful in terms of the overall health of the system.
-Turbine is an application that aggregates all of the relevant /hystrix.stream endpoints into a combined /turbine.stream for use in the Hystrix Dashboard.
+Looking at individual application instances in the Hystrix Dashboard is not very useful in terms of understanding the overall health of the system.
+Turbine is an application that aggregates all of the relevant `/hystrix.stream` endpoints into a combined `/turbine.stream` for use in the Hystrix Dashboard.

 1) Review the `$CLOUD_NATIVE_APP_LABS_HOME/turbine/pom.xml` file.
 By adding `spring-cloud-starter-hystrix` to the classpath this application is eligible to use circuit breakers via Hystrix.